Reiningecho90/S.A.N.E.-AI/README.md

 - Rollout onto machine in progress now, testing individual functions then posible early rollout
 - Move from python 3.8.9 to 3.9.4 sucessful, all files updates to fit requirements, and build sucessful (4/16/2021)
 - I WILL NOT BE DOING A MAC OS X BUILD ANYMORE, this is due to the build needing ot be run on a Mac and I do not have a Mac to use (4/16/2021)
+- Development on GitHub may br scarce because the coding process for the v1.2 neural network will be fairly standard and uneventful

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.